 Figure 4.
-Stage-Discharge relationships for stream gaging site at FG1 for (a) the full range of observed stage and (b) the range of stages with AV measurements of Q. RMSE was 31 L/sec, or 22% of observed Q. "Channel Top" refers to the point where the rectangular channel transitions to a sloped bank and cross-sectional area increases much more rapidly with stage.
-A power-law relationship is also displayed to illustrate the potential error that could result if inappropriate methods are used.
+Stage-discharge relationships for FG1 for (a) the full range of observed stage and (b) the range of stages with AV measurements of Q. RMSE was 31 L/sec, or 22% of mean observed Q. "Channel Top" refers to the point where the rectangular channel transitions to a sloped bank.
+A power-law relationship is also shown but was not used to calculate continuous Q values.

-Water discharge at FG2 was calculated as the product of the specific water discharge from FG1 (Q m3/0.9 km2) and the watershed area draining to FG2 (1.17 km2).
+Water discharge at FG2 was calculated as the product of the specific water discharge from FG1 (m3/0.9 km2) and the watershed area draining to FG2 (1.17 km2).
 This assumes that specific water discharge from the subwatershed above FG2 is similar to above FG1.
 Discharge may be higher from the quarry surface, which represents 5.7% of the LOWER_QUARRY subwatershed, so Q, and thus SSY from the quarry are a conservative, lower bound estimate.
-The quarry surface is continually being disturbed, sometimes with large pits excavated and refilled in the course of weeks, as well as intentional water control structures being implemented over time.
-Given the changes in the contributing area of the quarry, efforts to model water yield from the quarry were infeasible and uncertain.
+The quarry surface is continually being disturbed, sometimes with large pits excavated and refilled in the course of weeks, as well as intentional water control structures implemented over time.
+Given the changes in the contributing area of the quarry, estimates of water yield from the quarry were uncertain, so we assumed a uniform specific discharge for the whole LOWER_QUARRY subwatershed.

 Continuous Suspended Sediment Concentration

-Continuous SSC at 15 minute intervals was estimated from 1) linear interpolation of SSC from water samples, and 2) 15 min interval turbidity data (T) and a T-SSC relationship calibrated to stream water samples collected over a range of Q and SSC.
+Continuous SSC at 15 minute intervals was estimated from 1) linear interpolation of SSC measured from water samples, and 2) 15 min interval turbidity data (T) and a T-SSC relationship calibrated to stream water samples collected over a range of Q and SSC.

-Stream water samples were collected by grab or "dip" sampling with 500 mL HDPE bottles at FG1, FG2, and FG3.
+Stream water samples were collected by grab sampling with 500 mL HDPE bottles at FG1, FG2, and FG3.
 At FG2, water samples were also collected at 30 min intervals during storm events by an ISCO 3700 Autosampler triggered by a stage height sensor.
 Samples were analyzed for suspended sediment concentration (SSC) on-island using gravimetric methods (Gray, 2014; Gray et al., 2000).
 Water samples were vacuum filtered on pre-weighed 47mm diameter, 0.7 um Millipore AP40 glass fiber filters, oven dried at 100 C for one hour, cooled and weighed to determine SSC (mg/L).
 From January 6, 2012, to October 1, 2014, 610 water samples were collected and analyzed for SSC: FG1 (n=55), FG2 (n=91 grab samples, n=186 from the Autosampler), and FG3 (n=154).

 Interpolated grab samples